Adjusting your wealth plan at three important life stages

 To be effective, however, your wealth plan must be revisited on a regular basis to make sure it reflects important changes in your life.
 Planning is not a matter of “set it and forget it”: New concerns, responsibilities, or goals often appear as you reach certain life milestones.
 Today, you may be focused on building wealth, advancing your career, or growing your business.
 Later, you may be looking for ways to provide financial support for the people you love, or to transition your assets and build your legacy.

-“Each stage brings different goals and concerns, and your wealth plan needs to evolve to address them,” says Isaac Bradley, wealth planning strategist for Wells Fargo Wealth & Investment Management.
+“Each stage brings different goals and concerns, and your wealth plan needs to evolve to address them,” says Deborah Lauer, senior wealth planner for Wells Fargo Wealth & Investment Management.
 “A client with young children is going to have a very different plan than a client who is trying to transition a business to his adult children.”

-Here, Bradley shares three major life events likely to have the biggest impact on your finances, along with some perspective on how to adjust your wealth plan to prepare for each transition:
+Here, Lauer shares three major life events likely to have the biggest impact on your finances, along with some perspective on how you may consider adjusting your wealth plan to prepare for each transition.

 Launching a career or a business

 Effective retirement planning considers not only any assets and income but also future expenses, tax liability, and life expectancy.
 For example, your benefits may include company stock as a bonus or at a reduced price.
-Be sure to consult with your advisor for help in implementing tax-efficient investment strategies and hedging strategies to balance a portfolio that could be heavily weighted with company stock.
+Be sure to consult with your advisor about tax-efficient investment strategies and hedging strategies that may help balance a portfolio that could be heavily weighted with company stock.
 If you have a deferred compensation plan, it’s important to consider how and when you will exercise those options as you get closer to retirement.

-For business owners, it’s never too early to start thinking about whether you hope to sell, turn over ownership to the next generation, or continue to own the company after you retire from a more active role, Bradley says.
-Successful exit planning means developing a continuity plan and making sure a strong management team is in place for the future.
+For business owners, it’s never too early to start thinking about whether you hope to sell, turn over ownership to the next generation, or continue to own the company after you retire from a more active role, Lauer says.
+Successful exit planning can include developing a continuity plan and making sure a strong management team is in place for the future.
 This plan can also help strengthen your business and prepare it for unexpected events.

 Caring for family

-Having someone who depends on you financially — whether a spouse, an aging parent, or a child — is often what prompts clients to get serious about wealth planning, Bradley says.
+Having someone who depends on you financially — whether a spouse, an aging parent, or a child — is often what prompts clients to get serious about wealth planning, Lauer says.

-In addition, a revocable trust can keep the assets it contains out of probate and provide your heirs with some privacy, he says, while allowing flexibility for amendment by you as the grantor if there is a change in your situation.
+In addition, a revocable trust can keep the assets it contains out of probate and help provide your heirs with some privacy, she says, while allowing flexibility for amendment by you as the grantor if there is a change in your situation.

 The birth or adoption of a child is a good time to make sure your beneficiary designations are up to date.
 This may include reviewing life insurance policies; individual retirement accounts (IRAs); 401(k) plans; annuities; and many types of employment benefits, such as stock options and deferred compensation.